Beverly Hills Cop III: Crew comments

 About the experience on making the movie, John Landis said:"Cop 3 was a very strange experience.
 The script wasn't any good, but I figured, “So what?
 I'll make it funny with Eddie".
 But then I discovered on the first day when I started giving Eddie some shtick, he said, "You know, John… Axel Foley is an adult now.
 He's not a wiseass anymore".
 So, with Beverly Hills Cop 3, I had this strange experience where he was very professional, but he just wasn't funny.
 I would try to put him in funny situations, and he would find a way to step around them.
 It's an odd movie.
 There are things in it I like, but it's an odd movie."

+Landis later said that he learned Murphy was jealous of the success that actors such as Wesley Snipes, Denzel Washington and Samuel L. Jackson were having in action films at the time.
+He suggested that this may have influenced Murphy's desire to play Axel more seriously.
+Despite his frustrations with Murphy's performance in the film, Landis described him as "really quite gifted with extraordinary talents", adding that, in his view, those talents were by then most apparent when Murphy performed in disguise.

 In an interview in 1994, Eddie Murphy said that Beverly Hills Cop III is "different from the trilogy's first installment because Axel is more mature and no longer the wisecracking rookie cop."
 During that same year, Murphy said he thought Beverly Hills Cop III was "infinitely better than Beverly Hills Cop II."

 In an interview with The A.V.
 Club in 2009, Bronson Pinchot claimed that Eddie Murphy "was really depressed" at the time Beverly Hills Cop III was being filmed, claiming that Murphy was low-spirited and had a low energy level.

 Speaking on Late Night with Seth Meyers, Eddie Murphy noted that the first and second Beverly Hills Cop "are really good" while the third one lacked "a great villain."
-Sitting down with Screen Rant ahead of Beverly Hills Cop: Axel F, Murphy reflected on Beverly Hills Cop 3, and why it just did not work.
+Sitting down with Screen Rant ahead of Beverly Hills Cop: Axel F, Murphy reflected on Beverly Hills Cop III, and why it did not work.
 He commented that the third entry in the franchise failed to connect with audiences due to the omission of Sergeant John Taggart (portrayed by John Ashton), and also because the stakes in the movie weren't high enough compared to its two predecessors: “The reason Beverly Hills Cop 3 was soft was because Taggart's not in the movie, and the villain isn't villainous enough, and Axel didn't have any skin in the game.
 The first movie, Axel's best friend is killed.
 And the second one, his friend, Captain Bogomil (Ronny Cox), gets shot.
 And then in the third one, his boss, chief Todd is killed but the focus is on Uncle Dave being in trouble.
 That's what the movie's about.”